 opening line: (innocent, concerned tone) hi, this is the first time i've been to a garba and i don't know the steps...can you teach me?

-him: oh yes yes ...this i've been doing my village for so many years in garba in
+him: oh yes yes ...this i've been doing my village for so many years in garba in gujarat (or he may even say London)

 you: oh really? you must be such a pro! can you show me the steps...and please go easy!